Drumming for Wellness

 Drumming alters the mind & belief system, thereby benefiting mind & body health.
 Through the free expression of group play and "brain wave entrainment," the brain wave patterns (like those seen on EEG) of participants begin to mirror each other and synchronize to a common pattern, largely based on the beat and tempo of the rhythm, and occurring in as little as 10 minutes.
 The exact "brain wave" state is determined by a number of factors: time of day, mindset of the group, type of rhythm and tempo, and guidance of the facilitator.
 Typical brain wave states include alpha, delta, and theta waves - which tend to induce participants into a harmonizing state of consciousness.
 We delve more into the science of brain wave entrainment, or BWE, and productivity on our web page Drum Circles in the Workplace.
 Every drum circle has its unique mantra & energy since it involves people.
 Every drum circle and group produces a unique bond among the participants.

-In our drum circle facilitation work, we also utilize "intuitive insight" to sense and help understand the needs of the individuals, and the group.
+In our drum circle facilitation work, we utilize "intuitive insight" to help understand the needs of the individuals and group.
+The area of the brain that's key to drumming is the Limbic System, or "emotional brain."
+Engaging this area of the brain is critical in all integrative medicine and therapies.
 From here, we introduce techniques, affirmations, and instruction in support of the healing that will take place.
 This part of drum circle facilitation stems from practices in shamanism, and most every facilitator has these skills, to varying degrees.
 Each rhythm produces a unique response in the minds & bodies of participants, commonly seen in integrative medicine.
 This way, each participant receives exactly what he/she needs.
-Drumming also boosts inter-personal skills, confidence, and intimacy.
+Drumming boosts inter-personal skills, confidence, and intimacy.
 We use many different methodologies in our drum circle facilitation practice which we've developed over the last 10-12 years.
 Outcomes are also dependent on the skill of the facilitator, and on the level of engagement of the individual and group.

 Drumming Therapies for Parkinson's Disease, Movement Disorders, Hydrocephalus, and Sensory Processing Disorders